Here's to the Good Times

 Here's to the Good Times is the debut studio album by American country music duo Florida Georgia Line.
 It was released on December 4, 2012, by Republic Nashville.
 The album includes the five tracks from their It'z Just What We Do EP, along with six new songs.
 The deluxe edition, titled Here's to the Good Times… This Is How We Roll, was released on November 25, 2013.
 The album was the sixth best-selling album of 2013 in the United States, and became certified two-times platinum by the Recording Industry Association of America (RIAA) on July 1, 2014.
+An expanded edition of the deluxe album released on May 9, 2025.

 Critical reception

 Here's to the Good Times has received generally positive reviews by music critics.
 Robert Silva of About.com found that the album "may not be built to last, but it's built to be blast."
 Allmusic's Steve Leggett told that the release is "based on summer energy, drinking beer, taking shots, driving back roads, and the romantic glories and possibilities of Friday and Saturday nights with nothing to do but look for those good times."
 At Music Is My Oxygen Weekly, Rob Burkhardt evoked that "Here’s To the Good Times is only going to add to Florida Georgia Line’s rapidly growing popularity."
 Matt Bjorke of Roughstock praised the album because "is chock full of hits", and said that "it's the work of a band who not only has captured an audience seemingly overnight but also has the potential to be the biggest duo in Country Music".